 - Budget: A good choice which is close to the city center is Roots Hostel Osaka.
 The hostel offers laundry facilities, a lift and breakfast in the morning.
 See prices for the hostel here.

-- Mid-range: For private rooms under a $100 the Mielparque Osaka is close to public transport, offers laundry services and has a 24 hour reception.
+- Mid-range: For private rooms the Mielparque Osaka is close to public transport, offers laundry services and has a 24 hour reception.
 The hotel also has its own restaurant and a hair salon on the premises.
 Find more information here.

 - Luxury: Osaka is the place to splurge on luxury if you are on a mid range budget with prices significantly cheaper than in Tokyo.
 I recommend the Hotel Hankyu International and would suggest picking a high room with an epic view.
 It’s close to public transport and houses its own restaurant and bar.
 Find more details here.